Imran Khan refuses to meet Sher Afzal Marwat - ExBulletin

 Imran Khan refuses to meet Sher Afzal Marwat

-RAWALPINDI: Pakistan Tehreek-e-Insaf (PTI) founder and former Prime Minister Imran Khan refused to meet Sher Afzal Marwat as his name did not figure in the list of scheduled meetings provided by the founder himself.
+Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan reportedly refused to meet Sher Afzal Marwat on Tuesday.
+However, Marwat later denied these reports.

-The list of Tuesday's meetings was provided by Imran Khan, currently lodged in Adiala jail.
-The list did not include Sher Afzal Marwat's name, according to a local news channel.
+According to sources, Sher Afzal Marwat had reached the conference room adjacent to Adiala jail, where former Prime Minister Imran Khan was scheduled to meet him.
+However, Imran Khan refused to meet Sher Afzal Marwat.

-It should be noted that a pre-arranged list is provided in advance for meetings with Imran Khan at Adiala Prison.
+According to prison sources, Sher Afzal Marwat had obtained permission to attend the meeting, but the PTI founder refused to meet him or engage in conversation.

 |